Why Trust OMD?

 Ball State University

-Ball State University is Indiana’s largest teacher-training institution.
-It offers one of the widest arrays of online graduate education programs in the country.
-Through Ball State Online, educators can choose from dozens of MEd or Master of Arts in Education (MAEd) specializations, including curriculum and educational technology, educational administration and supervision, elementary or secondary education, special education, and more.
+Ball State University is Indiana’s largest teacher-training institution and offers one of the widest selections of online graduate education programs in the country.
+Through Ball State Online, educators can choose from dozens of MEd or MAEd specializations, including:

-These programs are regionally accredited, and Ball State’s Teachers College holds Council for the Accreditation of Educator Preparation (CAEP) national accreditation.
-The online courses feature the same faculty and rigor as on campus, with many programs boasting national rankings for quality.
-Flexible scheduling and multiple start dates make these programs accessible to working teachers.
+Ball State’s Teachers College holds CAEP accreditation, and online courses maintain the same rigor and faculty as on-campus offerings.
+Flexible scheduling and multiple start dates make these programs accessible to busy professionals.

 Featured Program: MAEd in Curriculum and Educational Technology